R Pictoris

 R Pictoris is a semiregular variable type star in the constellation Pictor.
 It ranges between apparent magnitude 5.1 and 14.4, and spectral types M1IIe to M4IIe, over a period of 168 days.
+It should be faintly visible to the naked eye of an observer with excellent observing conditions, when it is near its maximum brightness.

+In 1895, Williamina Fleming discovered that the star is a variable star.
+In 1907 it appeared with its variable star designation, R Pictoris, in Annie Jump Cannon's Second Catalog of Variable Stars.